Kyle Bennett (footballer): Doncaster Rovers

-Ahead of the 2012–13 season, Bennett was soon linked with a move away from the club, prompting Manager Dean Saunders stated he started contract talk with Bennett.
+Ahead of the 2012–13 season, Bennett was soon linked with a move away from the club, prompting manager Dean Saunders to state he had started contract talks with Bennett.
 Bennett started well when he played 120 minutes in the first round of Football League Cup against York City and scored one of the penalties in the shoot-out, as Doncaster Rovers went through to the next round.
 Bennett then scored two goals in the first two games against Walsall and his former club, Bury.
 Bennett soon suffered a knee injury after facing a fitness test.
 After missing seven matches, Bennett made his return in a 1–1 draw against Swindon Town.
 Soon after, Bennett's poor performance against Bury on 2 February 2013 led the club's supporters criticising him, prompting Manager Brian Flynn to defend him.
 Weeks later on 26 February 2013, Bennett scored his first goal since returning from injury, in a 2–1 win over Shrewsbury Town.
 Bennett went on to make thirty-eight appearances and scoring three times in all competitions.
 Despite spending some of the half on the bench and injuries, Bennett was offered a new contract by the club and signed a two-year contract on 8 July 2013.

 After spending the 2013–14 season on loan and making three appearances for Doncaster Rovers, Bennett made his return to the first team, coming on as a substitute for Harry Forrester, in the 90th minute, in a 3–0 win over Yeovil Town.
 Bennett scored his first goal of the season in the next game, in a 3–1 loss against Port Vale.
 A week later on 23 August 2014, Bennett scored his second goal of the season, in a 1–0 win over Colchester United.
 His third goal came on 20 September 2014, in a 3–2 win over Chesterfield.
 His fourth goal came on 22 November 2014, as well as, making an assist, in a 3–1 win over Rochdale.
 His fifth goal then came on 14 February 2015, in a 3–0 win over Yeovil Town.
 Bennett then scored his first brace of the season, in a 3–2 loss against Sheffield United on 7 April 2015, followed up the next game four days later against Rochdale.
 In the last game of the season, Bennett provided a double assist, in a 5–2 win over Scunthorpe United.
 Bennett finished the season, as he made forty-nine appearances and scoring eight times in all competitions.
 Bennett felt that his days at Doncaster Rovers would be over if the takeover had failed and giving him a chance to play in the first team.